v1kk1s/orange/README.md

-add grayscale & opacity on added person in new group counter extend click area when adding a new person to the group
+add grayscale & opacity on added person in new group counter

 //to do
 transfer to chants on contact & group clicks